city41/neosdconv/README.md

 ## If a conversion fails

 If a game fails to convert and load properly on the NeoSD, it might be this tool's fault.
 Feel free to file an issue.
 But also many ROMs out on the internet do not convert properly.
 You need to use Neo Geo ROMs that were meant to be used with MAME.
 If a ROM fails to convert properly, it possibly also fails to convert on TerraOnion's official tool.

+## If it fails to convert your homebrew ROM

+Please file an issue.
+I definitely want to make sure this tool works well for homebrew

 ## Bulk conversion using scripts/convert.sh